sanjaiyan-dev/uk-nmsw-ui/docs/form_creator.md

 ### 2. Add your input type to the switch statement on DetermineFieldType

-Create a constant for your field type in `src/constants/AppConstants` and import it into `src/components/formFields/DetermineFieldType.jsx`
+Create a constant for your field type in `src/constants/AppConstants` and import it, and your new input file (e.g. `InputDate`) into `src/components/formFields/DetermineFieldType.jsx`

 ```javascript
 export const FIELD_DATE = 'date';
 ```

-Add an item to the switch statement
+Add an item to the switch statement in `DetermineFieldType`

 ```javascript
 ...